Smeagol-Gollum/parabola/client/doc/readme-qt.md

 ### Berkely DB Version Warning

-A warning for people using the *static binary* version of Bitcoin on a Linux/UNIX-ish system (tl;dr: **Berkely DB databases are not forward compatible**).
+A warning for people using the *static binary* version of Parabola on a Linux/UNIX-ish system (tl;dr: **Berkely DB databases are not forward compatible**).

-The static binary version of Bitcoin is linked against libdb4.8 (see also [this Debian issue](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=621425)).
+The static binary version of Parabola is linked against libdb4.8 (see also [this Debian issue](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=621425)).

 Now the nasty thing is that databases from 5.X are not compatible with 4.X.